 Remember the End button you created on this final slide?
 Right-click on that button and choose Action Settings.
 In the Action Settings dialog box, choose the Hyperlink To option and choose End Show from the drop-down list.
 Click OK.
 Quiz-takers can use this button when they’re finished answering all the questions.

-At this point, be sure to save the PowerPoint file.
+Be sure to save the PowerPoint file.

 Step 4: The final setup